Gianluigi Buffon: After retirement

-Italian Federation

 After retiring from professional football, Buffon was appointed by the Italian Football Federation (FIGC) as the head of delegation of the Italy national team on 5 August 2023, a position last held by the late Gianluca Vialli.
-In December of that year, he received his sporting director diploma through the Coverciano technical centre.

-In August 2024, Buffon received the UEFA President's Award.
+In December 2023, he received his sporting director diploma through the Coverciano technical centre.
+On 2 April 2026, two days after Italy failed to qualify for the 2026 World Cup, Buffon resigned from this role.
+In August 2024, Buffon received the UEFA President's Award, presented by UEFA president Aleksander Čeferin.

 Outside of professional football

 Personal life

-Buffon was born into a family of Italian athletes on 28 January 1978.
-His mother, Maria Stella, was a discus thrower and his father, Adriano, was a weightlifter.
-Following their athletic retirement, they subsequently worked as P.E. school teachers.
-Buffon's two sisters, Veronica and Guendalina, played volleyball for the Italian national volleyball team, and his uncle, Dante Masocco, was a basketball player in Serie A1, who also represented the national team.
-Former Milan, Inter, and Italy goalkeeper Lorenzo Buffon is also a cousin of Gianluigi Buffon's grandfather.
 Buffon is Catholic.
+He suffers from spheksophobia, as a result of being allergic to wasp stings.

 In 2000, Buffon risked a four-year prison sentence for falsifying a high school accounting diploma in order to enroll for a law degree at the University of Parma, and ultimately paid a 6,350,000 Lire fine in 2001; he later described the incident as his biggest regret in life, stating that it had been a dishonest gesture.

-Buffon married Czech model Alena Šeredová in June 2011, although they had been in a relationship since 2005.
+In the early 2000s, Buffon had been engaged to Italian sprinter Vincenza Calì.
+In 2005, Buffon began a relationship with Czech model Alena Šeredová, marrying in June 2011.
 They have two sons, Louis Thomas (born in 2007 and named after Buffon's idol Thomas N'Kono) and David Lee (born in 2009 and named after Van Halen singer David Lee Roth).
-In May 2014, Buffon announced that he had separated from his wife after three years of marriage.
+In May 2014, Buffon announced that he had separated from Šeredová after three years of marriage.
 Louis Buffon followed in the footsteps of his father and became a footballer.
-As of 2025, he plays as a forward for Serie B outfit Pisa SC and received a call-up for the Czech Republic national under-18 football team.
+As of 2025, he plays as a forward for Serie A outfit Pisa SC and received a call-up for the Czech Republic national under-18 football team.

 Soon after divorce, Buffon became romantically linked to Italian sports pundit, journalist and television host Ilaria D'Amico.
 In 2015, Buffon announced that the couple were expecting a child together.
 On 6 January 2016, the couple announced the birth of their son Leopoldo Mattia.
 In the summer of 2017, the pair became engaged.
-Prior to his relationship with and marriage to Šeredová, Buffon had also previously been engaged to a sprinter from the Italy national athletics team, Vincenza Calì.
+On 28 September 2024, Buffon and D'Amico married in Tuscany.